Link Building – How to Attract Quality Links

 In the next lesson, you’ll find out more about search engine guidelines and avoiding Google penalties in particular.
 But for now, suffice it to say that there are:

-- Good backlinks: These links come from authority websites in your field, experts who write about your topic, or non-spammy sites that have content that relates to your site’s subject.
+- Good backlinks: Beneficial links come from authority websites in your field, experts who write about your topic or non-spammy sites that have content that relates to your site’s subject.

 - Bad backlinks: Links from unrelated websites (for instance, a dog training website linking to an insurance brokerage) don’t do you any good and could look unnatural.

-The screenshot shows Google’s description of “link schemes” — the kinds of things you want to avoid when thinking about link building.
+The examples listed in Google’s webmaster guidelines in its “link schemes” help file are the kinds of things you want to avoid when thinking about link building.